ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Ask your shop for an itemized estimate before repairs begin.
 ADAS calibration should appear as a separate, clearly labeled line item on your invoice — this is critical for insurance reimbursement.
 Choosing an independent, I-CAR certified shop over a dealership for the same calibration can save you $200–$400.

 When your vehicle requires multiple systems calibrated, or both static and dynamic methods, total ADAS costs can easily exceed $1,000 for a single repair event.
 Luxury vehicles and EVs tend to sit at the higher end of these ranges due to more complex sensor configurations.
-The reality is that rising auto repair costs driven by ADAS technology are directly impacting what consumers pay after accidents.
+Understanding how ADAS technology drives up repair costs is key to budgeting for any modern vehicle repair.

 Farmers logo